MAPC/cdb-sync-manager/README.md

 If Carto sees a dataset with the same name, it will simply append `_2` to the end of the dataset once it's synced.
 This will cause issues for the data catalogue!
 Double-check mapc-admin.carto.com for this.

 ## Updating datasets
 Currently, datasets are set to re-sync every 6 months by default.
 This helps keep data fresh in case anything is missed.
 To re-sync immediately, maintainers can use this app.
-Simply find the dataset by its table name, and click "resync".
+Simply find the dataset by its table name, and click "Sync Now".

 ## Metadata
 Right now, metadata needs to be synced manually by specifying a "tablename" argument in the synchronization, and prefixing the table name with `meta_`.
 The Data Catalogue is set to find metadata tables by prefixing the table name with `meta_`.
 This is because metadata and data are being sync'd to the same Carto account, which exist under the same table schema so they cannot share the same table name.